 Lack of appetite

 Colds and flu.

-Why Do Fluid Build up in the Lungs?
+Why Do Water Build up in the Lungs?

-There are two types of causes of fluid to buildup in lungs, cardiogenic and non-cardiogenic.
+There are two types of causes of water to buildup in lungs, cardiogenic and non-cardiogenic.

 Cardiogenic factors are caused by the circulatory system.
 The heart fails to pump the blood around the body effectively and their is a pressure build up in the blood vessels around the lungs.
 If this pressure becomes great enough the blood can seep from the capillaries (tiny blood vessels) into the alveoli, which causes water lungs.

 Cardiogenic pulmonary edema is usually caused by high blood pressure or a heart disorder such as Cardiomyopathy (infection of the heart), Arrhythmias (irregular beating rhythm), Endocarditis (an infection in the valves of the heart), Valvular heart disease (problems with the gates between heart chambers) or even a Heart Attack or Left-sided Heart Failure.

 Non-cardiogenic reasons for fluid around heart and lungs are mostly infections, although shock, drowning and altitude sickness, water in lungs from swimming can cause water in the lungs.
 The infections are usually caused by smoke inhalation (cigarettes are particularly harmful), or exposure to toxins such as chlorine, ammonia or nitrogen dioxide.